|It Depends||It Depends||What Happens When Real Estate Disputes Go to Court?||Rusty Adams||2019-02-28T06:00:00Z||tierra-grande||Legal Issues|

 Now, look at the law itself.
 Statutes are legislative acts passed by the United States Congress or the Texas Legislature.
 Regulations are rules made by federal or state agencies pursuant to power that is delegated to them by congress or the legislature.
 When most people talk about “the law," they are referring to statutes or regulations, and they generally think of it as black and white, cut and dried.

 Unfortunately, no set of statutes or regulations could ever be written that covers every event that might happen across the length and breadth of human interaction.
 That's where the courts come in.
 The statutes and regulations must be interpreted in relation to the facts.
 Often, words in the statutes must be defined.
 Sometimes there are no statutes or regulations that apply to the facts at hand.
-In all of these situations, the court may base its decision on the “common law" (i.e., previously decided cases, if any applicable case law exists; often referred to as "common law").
+In all of these situations, the court may base its decision on the “case law" (i.e., previously decided cases, if any applicable case law exists; often referred to as "common law").

 If the case goes to trial, the trial judge will make decisions on such things and will issue a judgment.
 The judgment is based on the facts as determined at trial and the law as applied by the judge.
 Most trial court decisions, particularly in Texas, are not published and do not “become law."

 Filing an Appeal

 If either side disagrees with the interpretations made by the trial court, it can file an appeal to a higher court.
 A factual finding can be challenged only on the basis of insufficient evidence, whereas a decision on the law is subject to review by the judges of the appeals court.
 Essentially, the appellant (appealing side) is asking the appeals court judges to grade the papers of the trial court.
 When the appeal is decided, the appeals court issues an opinion setting forth its decision and explaining its reasons.
 Once published, the opinion becomes part of the “case law" mentioned above, and it may be used as precedent in deciding later cases.